 All faculty, staff, trainees, students and others in Yale’s HIPAA Covered Components must comply with the following policies:

-- Everyone must complete Yale’s HIPAA Privacy training or provide documentation of having completed equivalent training at another institution.
-Individuals who create, access, store, transmit or receive ePHI or who access the University network must complete HIPAA Security Training and understand Yale’s ePHI Security Compliance Policy.
+- Individuals who create, access, store, transmit or receive ePHI or who access the University network must complete HIPAA Privacy and Security Training and understand Yale’s ePHI Security Compliance Policy.

 - Everyone must encrypt all devices used in connection with their Yale employment or training as part of a Yale HIPAA covered component.